Using Home Equity to Pay Off Student Loans

 The risks associated with using a home equity loan to pay off student debt relate to the fact that homeowners must still borrow money to access their owned portion of their property’s value.

 Your House as Collateral

-Lenders regard home equity loans as a “secured loan.”
+Lenders regard home equity loans as a “secured debt.”
 This label refers to the collateral that loan recipients provide as a guarantee of repayment.
 With home equity loans, your house serves as the collateral.

 Since the loan relies on your home equity to secure it, that portion of your total assets becomes “spoken for.”
-Some portion of the value you’ve accrued by paying down your mortgage converts to the disbursed funds and an equivalent amount of debt.
+Some portion of the value you’ve accrued by paying down your mortgage debt converts to the disbursed funds and an equivalent amount of debt.
 As such, home equity loans are commonly referred to as “second mortgages.”